Almost ready!

 As kids, Emily and Chess were inseparable.
 But by their 30s, their bond has been strained by the demands of their adult lives.
 So when Chess suggests a girls trip to Italy, Emily jumps at the chance to reconnect with her best friend.

-Rachel Hawkins is the New York Times bestselling author of The Wife Upstairs and Reckless Girls, as well as multiple books for young readers.
-Her work has been translated in over a dozen countries.
+Rachel Hawkins is the New York Times bestselling author of The Wife Upstairs, Reckless Girls, The Villa, and The Heiress, as well as multiple books for young readers.
+Her work has been translated into over a dozen languages.
 She studied gender and sexuality in Victorian literature at Auburn University and currently lives in Alabama.